Water supply and sanitation in Syria: Wastewater management

 In 2002, total wastewater produced in Syria was estimated at 1,364 million m3.
 Of this total 550 million m3 (40%) was treated in the cities of Damascus, Aleppo, Homs and Salamiyah.
 All treated wastewater is reused for irrigation.

 In October 2009, the Ministry of Public Works and Housing announced a plan to develop Syria’s wastewater infrastructure.
 The plan involves the construction of 180 new wastewater treatment plants across the country.
 Two plants are in the foreground: one located in Jaramanah and the other serving the southern city of As Suwayda.
 The procurement of the two plants has been assigned to Syrian-Qatari Holding Company (SQHC).
 SQH had planned to seek potential strategic partners through competitive tenders before February 2010.
 To increase the attractiveness of the project the Syrian Ministry of Finance has pledged to provide a sovereign guarantee for the agreements that will be signed with the partners.
 The two new plants would allow reusing treated effluent for agricultural irrigation, an established practice in Syria.
 However, as of December 2010 the projects were delayed after SQH failed to reach a financial agreement with the government.
 Also, a law on public-private partnerships that would have been the legal basis for the Build-Operate Transfer (BOT) projects was delayed.

 Institutional framework

 The Syrian water sector is fragmented and different institutions have overlapping functions and responsibilities.

 The Ministry of Water Resources (MOWR) is responsible for proposing, planning and executing the Government's programme in the field of water supply and sanitation.
 Through its 14 water and sanitation directorates (Establishments) it is also in charge of providing water supply and sanitation services.

 The Ministry of Local Administration and Environment (MLAE) has the task to plan and implement all governmental activities at regional level.
 MLAE is responsible for the protection of the environment by issuing the required standards and monitoring the quality of water for all uses.

 The Ministry of Agriculture and Agrarian Reform (MoAAR) is responsible for supplying water for agriculture.

+Foreign intervention

+Turkish airstrikes in northeastern Syria between October 2019 and January 2024 have left over one million people without access to water, exacerbating an already dire humanitarian crisis.
+The attacks, which targeted oil fields, gas facilities, and power stations, have severely damaged the region’s infrastructure, including the Alouk water station.
+This disruption has cut off water supplies to people in the Al-Hasakah Governorate, which had relied on the station for its water.
+Turkey claimed it targeted Kurdish militant groups, such as the PKK and YPG.
+However, critics argue that the strikes on civilian infrastructure, including electricity and water facilities, could constitute violations of international law, potentially amounting to war crimes.